-For FIVB, World and Official Competitions, the duties recorded under 24.2.5 and 24.2.10 are carried out by the Reserve Referee.
+For FIVB, World and Official Competitions, the duty recorded under 24.2.5 is carried out by the Reserve Referee.

-For FIVB, World and Official Competitions which use an e-scoresheet, the Assistant Scorer acts with the Scorer to announce the substitutions, to direct the 2nd Referee to the team requesting an interruption, and identify the Libero replacements.
+For FIVB, World and Official Competitions which use an e-scoresheet, the Assistant Scorer acts with the Scorer to announce the substitutions, to direct the 2nd Referee to the team requesting an interruption and identify the Libero replacements.